 What is a heat alarm?

 As we have mentioned, it is a special safety device that responds to a rise in temperature and gets activated in case of a fire.
 Unlike smoke detectors, they do not respond to smoke and thus are designed to save property rather than life.
 Thanks to a heat alarm you can get extra time to put off a fire or evacuate people from a building.
+To check out the uses of fire alarms check here.

 How does a heat detector alarm work?